dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ### Super-bounded types

-Null safety requires two changes to the section 'Super-Bounded Types' in the language specification.
+Null safety requires three changes to the section 'Super-Bounded Types' in the language specification.

 The definition of a top type is changed: _T_ is a top type if and only if `Object?` is a subtype of _T_.
+Note that the helper predicate **TOP** provides a syntactic characterization of the same concept.

 The definition of a super-bounded type is changed such that occurrences of `Null` are replaced by types involving `Never`, and `Object` is replaced by `Object?`.
+Moreover, top types in invariant positions and in positions that have no variance (*unused type parameters in a type alias*) are given the same treatment as top types in covariant positions.
 This causes one sentence to change, with the following result:

-Let _T'_ be the result of replacing every occurrence in _T_ of a top type in a covariant position by `Never`, and every occurrence in _T_ of a type _S_ in a contravariant position where _S <: Never_ by `Object?`.
+Let _T'_ be the result of replacing every occurrence in _T_ of a type _S_ in a contravariant position where _S <: Never_ by `Object?`, and every occurrence in _T_ of a top type in a position which is not contravariant by `Never`.

 ### Least and greatest closure